-Based on the latest analysis and improved methodology, I’ve increased our Marriott RRV from 0.75 to 0.8 cents per point.
+Based on the latest analysis, I’ve kept our Marriott RRV the same as before: 0.8 cents per point.
 The idea is that you have equal chance of getting that much value or more from your award stays.
 That doesn’t tell the whole story.
-The latest percentile results show that it’s reasonable (80th percentile) to expect to get 0.96 cents per point or better if you cherry-pick good-value awards.
+The latest percentile results show that it’s reasonable (80th percentile) to expect to get 0.95 cents per point or better if you cherry-pick good-value awards.

 For a complete list of Reasonable Redemption Values (and links to posts like this one), see: Reasonable Redemption Values (RRVs).

 In your cherry picking table you have the most recent measurement date as 04/07/22, should be 23?

 I just spent 17 nights in Qatar during the World Cup and got incredible value from my Marriott points.